What Is BOPIS (Buy Now, Pickup In Store) & How Can It Increase Sales?

 - BigCommerce: BigCommerce is an online shopping cart solution that integrates with a lot of POS systems.
 Using BigCommerce with a BOPIS extension (there are several to choose from) and an integrated POS system, you will be able to offer customers a BOPIS checkout option.

 - WooCommerce: WooCommerce is another popular online shopping cart that integrates with many POS systems.
 WooCommerce supports BOPIS out of the box, though only for a single store.

 What BOPIS Means For Your Customers

 There are several reasons why a customer may prefer BOPIS to shopping in-person or having items shipped to their home:

-- Save On Shipping: With BOPIS there are no shipping costs or other shipping hassles—such as shipping delays, items getting lost or stolen during the shipping process, or waiting to receive a package only to find that the store sent the wrong item.
+- Save On Shipping: With BOPIS, there are no shipping costs or other shipping hassles — such as shipping delays, items getting lost or stolen during the shipping process, or waiting to receive a package only to find that the store sent the wrong item.

 - Fast Fulfillment: Using BOPIS, customers can usually pick up an item the same day they order it, and often within an hour or two.
 This is much quicker than waiting five or more days to receive something in the mail.

-- Easier Returns: With BOPIS, returns are smoother and quicker than going through the mail; the store can process the return immediately if the customer isn’t satisfied with the item on pickup.
+- Easier Returns: With BOPIS, returns are smoother and quicker than going through the mail.
+The store can process the return immediately if the customer isn’t satisfied with the item on pickup.

-Advantages Of “Buy Now Pickup In Store” For Retailers
+Advantages Of BOPIS For Retailers

 BOPIS drives sales and increases profit margins, making it a boon for retailers: